How to Work With a Copywriter

 Cool, this little post is for you.

 The good news is that there are some standard elements that are the same for all professional copywriters.
-So, if you have a read and follow these tips, you’ll know what to expect and what you can do to get the best results.
+So, if you have a read and follow these tips, you’ll understand basically how to work with a copywriter and what to do to get the best results.

 After all, working with a copywriter is a sort of partnership.
 We need to understand as much about your business as we can to write copy that represents you in a way you’ll love.